-Silkk the Shocker Drops ‘Charge It 2 Da Game’ Album – Today in Hip-Hop
+Silkk the Shocker Drops Charge It 2 Da Game Album – Today in Hip-Hop

 The 20-track album was almost fully produced by Beats by the Pound, a renowned production collective also known as The Medicine Men, who were responsible for countless hits that the No Limit Soldiers amassed during their heyday.

-"It Ain't My Fault," featuring Silkk's label-mate at the time, Mystikal, was the follow-up single that would become one of the NOLA MC's defining songs.
-The track peaked at No. 18 on the Billboard Hot 100 and laid the groundwork for a follow-up song, It Ain't My Fault, Pt.
-2," which popped up on Silkk's next album, Made Man and featured Mystikal once again.
+"It Ain't My Fault," featuring Silkk's labelmate at the time, Mystikal, was the follow-up single that would become one of the New Orleans rhymer's defining songs.
+The track peaked at No. 18 on the Billboard Hot 100 chart and laid the groundwork for a follow-up song, "It Ain't My Fault, Pt.
+2," which popped up on Silkk's next album, Made Man, and featured Mystikal once again.